 It is always wise to take a Hepatitis A and B vaccine before travelling.
 On average, there are a few Dengue and Malaria reports in Belize but the healthcare system is good, especially private hospitals.
 If you get diarrhea, over the counter medicines are easily available at pharmacies and try not to drink the tap water.

 At certain times of the year, Belize gets very warm with excessive humidity and you can surely be affected if you are not used to the hot climate.
 Beware of dehydration and overexposure to the sun – drink lots of fresh coconut water and wear sunblock.
 Rainy season = hurricane season, be alert and listen to the news.
-(See: best time to visit)
+(See: best time to visit Belize)

 Hire a tour guide when hiking in the jungle.
 A good guide can easily spot any dangerous wildlife.
 Belize has several poisonous snakes and frogs but they usually avoid humans.
 Most spiders are harmless but be wary of scorpions.
-When snorkelling, steer clear of corals and don’t worry about sharks, due to the reef, you’ll mostly only encounter nurse sharks.
+When snorkelling, steer clear from corals and don’t worry about sharks, due to the reef, you’ll mostly only encounter nurse sharks.

 I will try to regularly update this article.
 Let me know if I missed anything.